alex-sir/pomotimer/README.md

 # What Is the Pomodoro Technique

 The [*Pomodoro Technique*](https://en.wikipedia.org/wiki/Pomodoro_Technique) is a method to manage work time through work and break intervals.
+It was developed by *Francesco Cirillo* in the 1980s.
 Traditionally, the timer goes through four sessions of work (25 minutes), three short breaks (5 minutes), and one long break (15 minutes).
 One pomodoro equals one complete work session.
 After a work session a short break starts, and after four pomodoros are complete, a long break starts.
 After that, the timer restarts fresh to the beginning with no pomodoros complete, restarting the cycle.
 Its purpose is to build discipline by enforcing sessions of work with no distractions and breaks to relax before continuing with work.

 ## How to Use